open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/how-to-guides/data-quality-observability/quality/tests-yaml.md

 * `table2`: The table against which the comparison will be done.
 Must be the fully qualified name as defined in OpenMetadata
 * `threshold`: The threshold of different rows above which the test should fail -- default to 0
 * `where`: Any `where` clause to pass
+* `caseSensitiveColumns`: Whether the column comparison should be case sensitive or not.
+Default to `false`.

 **Behavior**